TheJanusStream/symbios-avatar/docs/clips.md

 source does: a leaf, whose rotation deforms no surface, and the reference's own `root`, which arrives as translation rather than as a joint.
 It holds exactly on all twelve.
-Anything else is a finding: above means the transfer introduced motion of its own, which is what a first draft of the retargeter did at #139 while every visible check passed at 0.028 degrees; below means it dropped some.
+Anything else is a finding: above means the transfer introduced motion of its own, which is what a first draft of the retargeter once did while every visible check passed at 0.028 degrees; below means it dropped some.
 Neither shows in a render.

 To look at a clip rather than measure it: